agoralabs/appmesh-demo-aws/README.md

 ### Step 5 : Create an HTTP API Gateway

+Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
+So an HTTP is suitable to expose services deployed in your Mesh.

+Jus do the following to create an HTT API Gateway :

 - cd to **05-apigateway** folder.
 - Run **apply.sh** script : an API Gateway named **k8s-mesh-staging-api-gw** should be created.